cl-test-grid/cl-test-grid/reporting/README.md

 `asdf:load-op` invocations, instead of just putting the systems into `:depends-on` or `:defsystem-depend-on`.
 But the information we can gather is enough to make useful observations.
-We retrieve the dependency information from _quicklisp/dists/quicklisp/systems.txt_ index file.
+We retrieve the dependency information from the _quicklisp/dists/quicklisp/systems.txt_ index file.